コンテンツにスキップ

 Facebook Map, related image with Flow 47

-If the flow of light seen in the video works I create is, for example, a collection of light that becomes tangible by being projected onto the dancer's body, then the recent ``FLOW'' series is a collection of light that becomes tangible when it is projected onto the dancer's body.
-This is an attempt to create a drawing of light in an actual space through the use of line tube LEDs.
-This expresses the relationship with the theme of Smart Illumination Yokohama 2014, "Primary light."
+If the flow of light seen in my video works is a collection of light that becomes actual when projected onto the body of a dancer, then my recent "FLOW" series is an attempt to draw light drawings in actual space using Line tube LEDs that you can actually touch.
+This expresses the relationship with the theme of Smart Illumination Yokohama 2014, "Primary light, light that speaks."

 Flow 47, HD Single channel video still, 2011-440